yamini-ban/futures-parse-data/README.md

 # futures-parse-data

-Solution is in branch feature/json-parsing
+Solution 1 is in branch feature/json-parsing

+Solution 2 is in branch feature/twitter

 Assignment 1) Create an application in which use the following urls